Knight-Swift Transportation Holdings (KNX) Q3 2017 Results - Earnings Call Transcript

 And I don't want everybody to think that the way we're going to do it at Swift is the same way that we do it at Knight.
 Knight is more of a non-contract player and Swift is more of a contract player.
 Now, hey, through this merger, we'll both do better at each working to – working together.
 And I would just reemphasize with Dave, I am just amazed at the value that Swift provides for their customer base and really excited to be part of that.
 As Dave mentioned in one of his slides, there is nobody that provides more value in this space to its customers than Swift.
 So, I would say, we're well on our way of getting there and going there.

 So, I don't really have any, any major disappointments.
 I mean, as we know, the driver recruiting front is as difficult as we've seen, and during this transition period, that's an area where Swift didn't perform very well.
-And – but I will tell you in the last couple of weeks, it feels like we've got a late sundress (19:32) and our numbers are improving significantly in that area.
+And – but I will tell you in the last couple of weeks, it feels like we've got our legs under us and our numbers are improving significantly in that area.

 You have to remember, Swift is – it creates amazing value through their driver academies and their driver development capabilities.
 And so, about 75% of their new hires come through that program and 25% come through experienced recruiting.
 And at Knight, we're just opposite of that.
 We're about 75% on the experienced side and 25% through our academy and training programs.
 So that – the driver recruiting area is probably one that I wish was producing higher levels right now, but I do – I have seen in the last couple of weeks – and you got to remember, we've only been in there – gosh, 7 weeks maybe – maybe 8 weeks now – maybe 8 weeks now.
 And so, to stabilize that and to get it moving in the right direction feels good to me.
 So those are my additional comments, Brad.